ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 # @end
 ```

-Each variable/comment block in `defaults/main.yml` should be seperated by a line return.
+Each variable/comment block in `defaults/main.yml` should be separated by a line return.
 You can see an example of a `defaults/main.yml` file using this special [variable syntax in the Docker role](https://gitlab.com/ProfessorManhattan/Playbooks/-/blob/master/roles/virtualization/docker/defaults/main.yml).

 ### Action Comments